GeorgeWebDevCy/gn-tsiartas-spin-to-win/README.md

 The plugin ships with the [Plugin Update Checker](https://github.com/YahnisElsts/plugin-update-checker) library.
 WordPress will detect new releases from https://github.com/GeorgeWebDevCy/gn-tsiartas-spin-to-win/ whenever you publish an updated tag or push to the `main` branch.
 Release assets are supported, so you can attach packaged ZIP files to GitHub releases for stable distributions.
-If GitHub rate limits your site, define the `GN_TSIARTAS_SPIN_TO_WIN_GITHUB_TOKEN` constant (or environment variable) with a personal access token and the update checker will authenticate future requests automatically.
-Advanced setups can override the token with the `gn_tsiartas_spin_to_win_github_token` filter.

 ## Development
 1. Clone this repository into `wp-content/plugins/`.